Cite-Checking Tips for Journal Articles

 The Supreme Court's website has added a Case Citation Finder.
 Search by terms from the case name and find citations, in recommended form, from the U.S. Reports volumes.

 - NYU's Journal of International Law and Politics published a Guide to Foreign and International Legal Citations which discusses and gives examples for citation form for the legal publications of other countries and international organizations.
-There's at copy in the Reference Office at K89 .G85 2006, and it is available online.
+There's at copy in the Reference Office at K89 .G85 2006.
 Washington University's Global Studies Law Review has guides to citation of legal materials from select countries at http://law.wustl.edu/WUGSLR/index.asp?ID=5513 .

 The Law Library has copies of The Redbook: A Manual on Legal Style in Reserves at KF250 .G375 2006.
 Use it to find rules on citation, grammar, and punctuation.